mnorell/linux_config/README.md

 ## run.
-The will be some errors.
-Things change, I update the scripts to reflect my local changes and test them when i perform my next install...
+There will be some errors.
+Things change, I update the scripts to reflect my local changes and test them when I perform my next install...
 ```
 > Install Xubtunu 20.10
 > ./install_base_packages